 You probably understand that you've developed your associations to speaking up within the context of your own culture and family.
 This article is about the meanings that different cultures attach to the act of speaking:

 Kim, H.S. & Markus, H.R.
 2005, "Speech and Silence: An Analysis of the Cultural Practice of Talking," in L. Weis & M. Fine (eds), Beyond Silenced Voices: Class, Race and Gender in United States Schools.
 Albany: State University of New York Press, pp. 181–196.

 In "Shyness: Evolutionary Tactic?"
 (The New York Times, 6/25/11), writer Susan Cain argues that "we need to rethink our approach to social anxiety: to address the pain, but to respect the temperament that underlies it."

 You want to write clearly, concisely and appropriately to your professors—and they want to hear from you.
-Email is a great way to communicate, but it's important to remember that the tone of your email is like the body language that you'd use in a face-to-face conversation.
-Using the right "digital body language"—as WCWL leadership consultant Rachel Simmons says—helps the online conversation go smoothly so that you can start building solid professional relationships.
+Email is a great way to communicate, but it’s important to remember that the tone of your email is like the body language that yo would use in a face-to-face conversation.
+Using the right “digital body language” helps the online conversation go smoothly so that you can start building solid professional relationships.

 Sending an Email to Your Professor

 Before sending an email to your professor, consider the timing and subject.
 Is email the right way to communicate?

 - If a question can wait, it is better to ask in person (before, during or after class)?

 - If you are asking for feedback on a paper, exam or other classwork, it is better to go to office hours.

 - If you are asking multiple questions, it may be better to go to office hours.